seantehds/tp/docs/UserGuide.md

 # FAQ

 Have some burning questions which you need answered?
-Here are the answers to some of the common questions that you may have!
+Here are the answers to some common questions that you may have!

 ## General Questions